 We have tried many different products and have found a few that provide superior reproduction quality, print-ability and color gamut.
 Breathing Color is a manufacturer whose products are consistently of the highest quality and print-ability.
-At Giclée of New England, Inc., we have found this media to be a favorite for fine art reproduction.
+At Giclée Printing and Framing of New England, we have found this media to be a favorite for fine art reproduction.
 We are continually testing and comparing new products in order to provide our customers with the best of the new products in all media types.

-Price Per Square Inch for Media
+Price Per Square Foot for Media

-- NEW!!!
-“Wall-A-Peel” Self-Adhesive Wall Fabric $0.07
+- “Wall-A-Peel” Self-Adhesive Wall Fabric $20 sq ft

-- Breathing Color Silverado (glossy) Canvas* $0.152
+- Breathing Color Silverado (glossy) Canvas* $22.50 sq ft

-- Archival Matte $0.102
+- Canon Archival Matte $22.50 sq ft

-- Pearl Photo Metallic $0.135
+- Pearl Photo Metallic $22.50 sq ft

-- *NEW Silver Metallic Photo Paper $0.135
+- Silver Metallic Photo Paper $22.50 sq ft

 - Breathing Color Lyve Canvas* $24.50 sq ft *Canvas is coated with a museum grade Giclée finish.
 This also adds scratch resistance and longevity to your canvas prints.

-Printing is charged at a cost per square inch.
+Printing is charged at a cost per square foot.
 Use the size of the finished print including the area around the image to calculate the price.
 Maximum width is 44 inches by any length.